realnimish/polkadot-amm/tutorial.md

 cd /path/to/directory
 ```

-Now clone the github repository, move into the newly `polkadot-amm` directory and install all the dependencies.
+Now clone the GitHub repository, move into the newly `polkadot-amm` directory and install all the dependencies.

 ```text
 git clone https://github.com/realnimish/polkadot-amm.git